junlulocky/SpellCorrector/README.md

 #Spell Check and Corrector Based on Bayesian Theorem

-Please refer to <Spell Corrector Doc.pdf>
+Please refer to "Spell Corrector Doc.pdf"